 Sec 5: Nominating Committee: The Board of Directors shall elect a Nominating Committee consisting of the President, Chairman of the Board, and at least one other director along with two (2) members from the general membership.
-When there is a vacancy to be filled on the Board the Nominating Committee shall be responsible for preparing a slate of Directors for election to be presented to the members, for voting, at the next membership meeting.
-Members may also make nominations from the floor.
+When there is a vacancy to be filled on the Board, any UFTA member in good standing may nominate a UFTA member for a Board vacancy no later than December 31.
+Therefore, no nominations will be taken from the floor.
+The Nominating Committee shall be responsible for preparing a slate of Directors for election to be presented to the members, for voting, at the next membership meeting.

 Sec 6: National Rules Interpreter: This function is to be handled by a three (3) member committee.
 The committee will consist of a Chairperson and two (2) other members.
 This committee is appointed by the Board of Directors.

 For more information on the By-Laws of the corporation of the United Field Trialerâ€™s Association, Inc, are on file at the National Office of the United Field Trialersâ€™s Association.